 A no-code automation tool that uses an intuitive, visual interface, on the other hand, removes unnecessary complexity from automation, and lets teams collaborate easily and build automation fast.
 Perhaps most importantly, maintenance and scaling of tests becomes feasible, because it doesn’t require developers or testers to search through lines and lines of code every time a change is required.

 On this checklist, the Dynamics 365 testing tool should therefore provide:

 You’ve read this article because you’re looking for a Dynamics 365 testing tool, but before your team can invest in a tool, you have to convince a financial manager or CFO that the tool will give you a return on the investment.

 The two points above will help ensure this.
 Cross-technology compatibility will allow you to scale testing across the IT landscape, and no-code will make that scaling faster and less resource heavy.

-With LEAPWORK’s no-code automation platform, enterprises can automate and test all Dynamics 365 web applications, as well as other applications within the enterprises’ wider IT landscape.
+Leapwork is a no-code automation tool recommended by Microsoft for testing Dynamics 365.
+With Leapwork, organizations can automate and test all Dynamics 365 web applications, as well as other applications within the enterprises’ wider IT landscape.

 This makes it easy to get started with test and process automation, letting teams benefit from higher productivity, lower risk and reduced costs, fast.